 To help you narrow down your search for the perfect venue, we’ll tell you all the questions you should be asking wedding venues before signing a contract.

 The general rule of thumb is to book your wedding venue at least a year to nine months before your wedding date.
 However, you may need to start your search even earlier to secure a popular venue if your wedding is taking place during peak season (May to October).

-Start reaching out to venues you are interested in as soon as possible after you get engaged, and see which ones have availability for your date.
+Just start reaching out to venues you are interested in, and see which ones have availability for your date.
 From there, you can begin scheduling tours where you will have the opportunity to ask lots of questions.

 This one is a biggie.
 Before booking a venue, you’ll need to know exactly what you are paying for.
 Does the venue use their own in-house caterers, bartenders, and serving staff?
 Or do you have to hire your own outside catering?
 If catering is in-house, what is the menu like?
-Is it customizable, or are you limited to a few select options?
+Is it customizable?
+Are you limited to select few options?

 Plus, will you have access to both a ceremony and reception site?
 What about furniture and table linens?
 Will the venue be supplying those as well?
-Make sure that everything included in your wedding package is spelled out in black and white.
+Ensure everything included in your wedding package is written in black and white.

 As previously mentioned, the peak season for weddings takes place between May and October of any given year, making wedding venues and other vendors in high demand during these months.
 If you are flexible with your date and don’t have your heart set on a particular month, ask wedding venues if they’d be willing to offer you a discount.
 Most wedding venues do offer discounted rates during the offseason as it is harder for them to book weddings during this time.
 This could give you the opportunity to book the venue of your dreams that you may not have been able to afford otherwise.